 Boy Man).
 It’s one I might actually check out!
 Probably not as a simulcast but as a marathon, later.

-I like the stories involving regular people (although yes, they are way more cool than anyone we would actually meet—it is still television) dealing with real problems.
+I like the stories involving regular people (although yes, they are way cooler than anyone we would actually meet—it is still television) dealing with real problems.
 On a personal note, I also like these stories because they tend to feature characters and storylines that are a little older, as they are more relatable—and of course I don’t feel so pervy when I’m lusting after the hero.

 Which—if the writer does their job right—should happen with every show.